At the start of your pregnancy it’s natural to feel both extremely excited and at the same time a little anxious.

 6. There In Case Something Isn’t Right

-If your doctor unfortunately has to tell you something isn’t right then you’ll certainly want you husband or partner there with you.
+If your doctor unfortunately has to tell you something isn’t right then you’ll certainly want you husband there with you.

 Perhaps they can’t find the heartbeat, which could happen if you’re earlier than 12 weeks, you have a full bladder or a high body mass index.